 Doing a little research before you buy your laptop can mean hundreds of extra dollars in your pocket.

-Being smart with your money starts when you're a student
+Build good money habits when you're a student

 Overall, the name of the game is comparison shopping.
 Before you make any choices with your money, know all your options and all the pros and cons before making a commitment.

 Spending a little extra time on research and being disciplined with your financial choices can impact your final college budget substantially — and that can set you up for an easier start to your post-college life, too.

 Take your first step: Check out our list of available scholarships and submit your application.